 This “buzzard” is perhaps the most commonly seen soaring bird in our state.
 Identify it from below by its shallow V-angled wing posture and two-toned pattern, with the forward edge of the wings black and the trailing half gray or silvery.

 The white-crowned sparrow is one of our most common and widespread winter sparrows.
 It is a close relative of the white-throated sparrow.
 The white-crowned sparrow is a large sparrow with a bold black-and-white striped crown, a clear gray breast and a pink beak.

 White-throated sparrows are dispersed throughout Missouri in the winter.
 They are rather large and tend to be more common in the southern and eastern parts of the state.
 Adults have a boldly striped black-and-white crown, gray cheek and a yellow patch between the bill and the eye.

-Wilson’s snipe, formerly called common snipe, are a migratory game bird in Missouri.
-Like their relative the woodcock, these members of the sandpiper family are not usually seen on mudflats.
-They usually occur in swamps and wet, grassy areas.
+Wilson’s snipe, formerly called the common snipe, is a migratory game bird in Missouri.
+Like its relative the woodcock, this member of the sandpiper family is not usually seen on mudflats.
+It prefers swamps and wet, grassy areas.

 MDC protects and manages Missouri's fish, forest, and wildlife resources.
 We also facilitate your participation in resource-management activities, and we provide opportunities for you to use, enjoy and learn about nature.